 A. We propose to drill an unorthodox location along the northern edge of the Vacuum pool, Lea County, New Mexico.
 The proposed location is 1370 feet from the south line and 330 feet from the west line of Section 20, Township 17 south.
 Range 35 east.
 We have already completed our State No. 1-F well, on the same lease, at a location 330 feet from the south line and 660 feet from the west line of Section 20; initial production was 72 barrels of oil per day, swabbing and flowing.
 We know that a location to the north should be structurally lower, and it is believe that a regular location on the north 40 acres of our lease might prove non-commercial.
 The proposed location does not crowd or involve any outside operators.
-The entire west half of the southwest quarter of Section 20 is a part of State Lease B+2245, and the leasehold rights above 5000 feet are held by Barnett & Rector, under a farmout from the Ohio Oil Company.
+The entire west half of the southwest quarter of Section 20 is a part of State Lease B-2245, and the leasehold rights above 5000 feet are held by Barnett & Rector, under a farmout from the Ohio Oil Company.
 No objection is offered to the proposed location by The Ohio Oil Company.
 Barnett & Rector also hold the leasehold rights above 4800 feet on the offsetting acreage to the west; this is a part of State Lease B-1398.

 From my experience in drilling about six wells in this immediate vicinity, it appears that local conditions involving two things.
 First, that the wells are all small and more or less marginal in nature; and second, subsurface conditions vary materially from one location to another, making it quite apparent that one well will not consistently and adequately drain 40 acres.
 If our proposed well were to be drilled in the center of the north 40 acres of this tract, we would probably get some sort of a small, probably non-profitable well.
-Inasmuch as the proposed location would be something in excess of a a thousand and forty feet from the one well producing on the lease; I do not consider that this distance would cause drainage from one location to another or interference of production of one well by another.
+Inasmuch as the proposed location would be something in excess of a

+- a thousand and forty feet from the one well producing on the lease, I do not consider that this distance would cause drainage from one location to another or interference of production of one well by another.
 As a matter of fact, in drilling an orthodox location, our State No. 1-F on this lease is only 990 feet from our State No. 2-C well offsetting.
-In other words, in drilling this unorthodox location we would have a greater distance from any producing well than any two orthodox locations now producing, shows a state that we would A. Phillips Petroleum Company.

-Que Have they any wells to the east of you?
-The definition of the Automotive Head and the east of you?
-The definition of this Que Were they given notice by registered mail of this hearing?
-The base of the second of the second

-Q. Desyou think you should have full allowable if you get a well capable of producing that?

-A. I do, because of the geological conditions of the area.
-As I mentioned, it is very evident that one well does not drain 40 acres as proved on the sketch attached to the notice.
-The producing formation to the west of State 1-C is not present in any other of the four wells shown on the sketch, except 2-C. The drilling has been checked by steam core tests in the past two years in the immediate vicinity and leads one to believe that one well will not drain more than if as much as 20 acres in this area.
+In other words, in drilling this unorthodox location we would have a greater distance from any producing well than any two orthodox locations now producing. - Q. Who owns the lease immediately to the east? - A. Phillips Petroleum Company. - Q. Have they any wells to the east of you? - A. No. - Q. Were they given notice by registered mail of this hearing? - A. I do not know.
+However, they are, of course, 990 feet from this location.
+In other words, the only crowding would be ours on this same lease.
+We are not crowding any offset operators. - Q. Do you think you should have full allowable if you get a well capable of producing that? - As I mentioned, it is very evident that one well does not drain 40 acres as proved on the sketch attached to the notice.
+The producing formation to the west of State 1-C is not present in any other of the four wells shown on the sketch, except 2-C. The drilling has been checked by steam core tests in the past two years in the immediate vicinity and leads one to believe that one well will not drain more than if as much